Ha-Duong-88/Election_Analysis/README.md

   Winning Percentage: 73.8%
   -------------------------

-    * Which county had the largest number of votes?

-    The county with the largest vote was XYZ - supposed to be Denver and not Arapahoe
+   * The county with the largest vote was Denver with 82.8% (306,055) of the total votes.

-    * Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+   * Below is a summary of the number of votes and the percentage of the total votes each candidate received.

         * Charles Casper Stockham: 23.0% (85,213)
         * Diana DeGette: 73.8% (272,892)
         * Raymon Anthony Doane: 3.1% (11,606)

-    * Which candidate won the election, what was their vote count, and what was their percentage of the total votes?

-    The winning candidate was Diana DeGette with 73.8% or 272, 892 of the total votes for the county.
+   * The winning candidate was Diana DeGette with 73.8% or 272, 892 of the total votes for the county.

 Attached is a link to the elections_analysis.txt for the elections results. https://github.com/Ha-Duong-88/Election_Analysis/blob/main/analysis/election_analysis.txt

-# Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.
+# Election-Audit Summary

 This Python elections audit analysis script can be leveraged for any elections with some minor modifcations.
 To enable re-use of the script, the following modifications to this script are proposed:

-    1) Remove the print statements and only print to a text file to optimize the code run-time performance;
+    1) Remove the print statements and only print to a text file to optimize the code run-time performance.
-    2)
+    2) Modify the county name for state elections to state name for congressional elections.